Skip main navigation

 Course resources and textbooks

-Deakin Library provides support for teaching and learning in the form of textbooks and reading lists, in line with the values and principles outlined in the Collection Governance Framework.
-The library does not provide class sets of textbooks but will make available limited copies of textbooks for loan and/or online access.
+Deakin Library provides support for teaching and learning in the form of textbooks and reading lists in line with the values and principles outlined in this Collection Governance Framework.
+The library makes available limited copies of textbooks for loan and/or online access and does not provide class sets of textbooks.

 The library relies on a consistent application of the below textbook definitions:

-• A prescribed textbook is a resource that is an essential reference for success in the unit.
+A resource that is an essential reference for success in the unit.
 The library cannot guarantee access to prescribed texts; therefore, students are expected to purchase a print or electronic access copy as part of their unit learning experience.

-• A recommended textbook is a resource that students are advised to read to build foundational knowledge, but it is not an essential requirement for their unit learning experience.
+A resource that students are advised to read to build foundational knowledge, but it is not an essential requirement for their unit learning experience.

 For information on course resources and support on choosing textbooks please refer to Textbooks and readings.